 We’ll be using YAML files to create resources since this means we can keep a record of what we’ve done and reuse the files whenever we need to make changes.
 You can find versions of the files here with space for your own details:

 We’ll go over what the YAML files contain and what they do as we go, though we won’t go too deep into how Kubernetes works.
-It should give you a good start however, if you want to do further research.
-Each of these YAML files instructs Kubectl to submit a request to the Kubernetes API server, and creates resources based on those instructions.
+It should give you a good start however if you want to do further research.
+Each of these YAML files instructs Kubectl to submit a request to the Kubernetes API server and creates resources based on those instructions.

 All resources in Kubernetes are launched in a namespace, and if no namespace is specified, then the ‘default’ namespace is used.
-To give us finer control over our monitoring setup, we’ll follow best practice and create a separate namespace called “monitoring”.
+To give us finer control over our monitoring setup, we’ll follow best practices and create a separate namespace called “monitoring”.

 This is a very simple command to run manually, but we’ll stick with using the files instead for speed, accuracy, and accurate reproduction later.
-Looking at the file we can see that it’s submitted to the apiversion called v1, it’s a kind of resource called a Namespace, and its name is monitoring.
+Looking at the file we can see that it’s submitted to the API version called v1, it’s a kind of resource called a Namespace, and its name is monitoring.

 The command to apply this is:

 Once this is applied we can view the available namespaces with the command:

 The next step is to set up the configuration map.
 A ConfigMap in Kubernetes provides configuration data to all of the pods in a deployment.